Representation homology of topological spaces: Examples: surfaces and -manifolds

 \subsubsection{Closed $3$-manifolds}

 The above construction of lens spaces generalizes to arbitrary closed $3$-manifolds.
-Specifically, it is well known (see, e.g., \cite{Sch}) that every closed connected orientable $3$-manifold $ M $ admits a Heegaard decomposition $\,H_g \,\cup_{\gamma}\, H_g\,$ which can be written as
+Specifically, it is well known that every closed connected orientable $3$-manifold $ M $ admits a Heegaard decomposition $\,H_g \,\cup_{\gamma}\, H_g\,$ which can be written as

 where $ H_g $ is a handlebody of genus $ g \ge 0 \,$, $ i $ is the natural inclusion identifying $ \Sigma_g = \partial H_g \,$ and $ \gamma $ is a gluing map defined as the composition $\, \Sigma_g \xrightarrow{\gamma_A} \Sigma_g \stackrel{i}{\hookrightarrow} H_g \,$, where $ \gamma_A $ is an (orientation-preserving) diffeomorphism of $\Sigma_g $ representing an element in the mapping class group $ {\mathcal M}(\Sigma_g) := \pi_0({\rm Diff}^{+}\, \Sigma_g) $.
 In particular, for $ g = 1 $, the Heegaard diagram \eqref{HeeG} becomes \eqref{Lpush}; in fact, the lens spaces can be characterized as (closed) $3$-manifolds that admit Heegaard decompositions of genus $ 1 $.